FourLeafTec/tftp/README.md

 # tftp plugin

+Libraries for creating TFTP servers and clients

-A lib for Trivial File Transfer Protocol(TFtp) server and client.
+TFTP: Trivial File Transfer Protocol

 ## How To Use